Tietoevry-Create/gh-actions-workshop/README.md

 - A GitHub account
 - A text editor (e.g. [Visual Studio Code](https://code.visualstudio.com/))
+- Knowledge of Git and Pull Requests are assumed

 If you don't want to use a text editor, it's possible to do everything on <https://github.dev>, which essentially is a web-based version of Visual Studio Code.